tomeryeh/demo/cabble/docs/tutorial.md

 		rideFilter.term[userType] = userController.getUserId();)

-### Propose a Ride
+### Propose a Ride pub-sub

-When the user click on a candidate, he has the possibility to propose a ride.
+When the user click on a candidate icon, a popup appear and the user has the possibility to propose a ride.

+A ride correspond to a document in the CABBLE_COLLECTION_RIDES.
-This will be done by a document creation on the CABBLE_COLLECTION_RIDES in the publishRideProposal method.
+This is done in the publishRideProposal method :

 ```javascript
 	kuzzle.create(CABBLE_COLLECTION_RIDES, rideProposal, true,